Weather Forecast for Cape Canaveral

 Severity: Moderate Urgency: Expected

-Observations, traffic cameras and satellite imagery indicate that patchy dense fog is developing across Lake County early this morning.
-On top of low cloud ceilings this morning, the fog may continue to spread east and south to portions of Seminole, Orange, Osceola, and Okeechobee counties through this morning.
-Localized visibilities of a half-mile or less will be possible.
-Any fog should diminish near to soon after 9 AM.
+Satellite imagery and surface observations indicate patchy dense fog is occurring or may develop over portions of Lake, Volusia, Seminole, and Orange counties.
+Reduced visibility of one mile or less at times is possible through 9 AM.
 Motorists should be alert for sudden changes in visibility.
 When encountering fog, slow down, increase following distance, and use low-beam headlights.

 Event: Special Weather Statement Certainty: Observed Category: Met